Olivia Platt-Korbel: Image of Audi issued in bid for information

 "I cannot even imagine how it must feel - it's absolutely horrible."

-Speaking after Everton boss Frank Lampard and team players issued an appeal against gun and knife crime, Klopp said: "We have to realise it is our city so whatever we can do together, we have to do.
+Speaking after Everton boss Frank Lampard and his players issued an appeal against gun and knife crime, Klopp said: "We have to realise it is our city so whatever we can do together, we have to do.

 "I don't like the moments when [crime] happens, but I like the fact that we are then united and do really support with all we have."